Euro zone bond yields and euro slide after ECB unleashes stimulus

 The euro hit a 28-month low earlier this month of $1.0926.

-Inflation expectations meanwhile shot up to 1.31% EUIL5YF5Y=R, their highest level since late-July, as the ECB’s policy action boosted confidence in the central bank’s ability to lift inflation.
+Inflation expectations meanwhile shot up to 1.31%, their highest level since late-July, as the ECB’s policy action boosted confidence in the central bank’s ability to lift inflation.
 It had been at 1.26% earlier in the day.

 “So far, the headlines point to the ECB not holding back, with Draghi getting his way one last time,” said Marchel Alexandrovich, senior European economist at Jefferies.

-Euro zone stocks meanwhile swung into positive territory after the announcement, though the benchmark index STOXXE eased off the session high to stand 0.3% higher by 1225 GMT.
+Euro zone stocks meanwhile swung into positive territory after the announcement, though the benchmark index eased off the session high to stand 0.3% higher by 1225 GMT.

-The euro zone banking index .SX7E jumped as much as 1.4%, cheering the introduction of rate tiering, a move that should mitigate the pain of lower interest rates on the battered financial sector.
+The euro zone banking index jumped as much as 1.4%, cheering the introduction of rate tiering, a move that should mitigate the pain of lower interest rates on the battered financial sector.
 However, the shares later slipped 1.6%.

 Carsten Brzeski, chief economist ING Germany said it remained unclear if the ECB move would be sufficient to get growth and inflation back on track.